acbilson/chaos-content/notes/my-site-design.md

 tags = ["note-taking","purpose","design"]
 title = "My Site Design"
 +++
-I've thought more about the structure of my site, and what's developing hardens back to my original post on {{< backref "/posts/resources/purpose.md" purpose. >}}
+I've thought more about the structure of my site, and what's developing hardens back to my original post on {{< backref "/posts/resources/purpose" >}}

 The first category is writing for myself.
 This will comprise a collection of notes and a series of articles.